Michael Pressman: Early life

 A native of Manhattan, Pressman was born into a theatrical family.
-His mother, Sasha, a modern dancer, was an original member of Martha Graham's renowned first dance troupe.
-His father, David Pressman, was a well-known theatrical and television director who helped launch Boston University’s distinguished school of theater and helmed Broadway plays, including The Disenchanted, Jason Robards' first Broadway appearance; and the original Actor’s Studio Anthology Series in the late 1940’s, for which he discovered and cast an unknown Grace Kelly.
-David Pressman’s pioneer career in live television in the early 1950’s was suddenly derailed when he was targeted by Senator Joseph McCarthy during his blacklisting of alleged communist sympathizers.
+His mother, Sasha, a modern dancer, was an original member of Martha Graham's first dance troupe.
+His father, David Pressman, was a theatrical and television director who helped launch Boston University’s distinguished school of theater and helmed Broadway plays, including The Disenchanted, Jason Robards' first Broadway appearance; and the original Actor’s Studio Anthology Series in the late 1940s, for which he discovered and cast an unknown Grace Kelly.
+David Pressman’s pioneer career in live television in the early 1950s was suddenly derailed when he was targeted by Senator Joseph McCarthy during his blacklisting of alleged communist sympathizers.
 Unable to work in television for close to 15 years, he survived the blacklist by teaching.
-When the Blacklist itself derailed in the early 1960’s, he began working regularly in television directing soap operas.
+When the Blacklist itself derailed in the early 1960s, he began working regularly in television directing soap operas.
 He directed the popular One Life to Live for twenty-eight years, and for which he was nominated for a Primetime Emmy and ten Daytime Emmys, winning three times.